 SQL Server on Linux has been supported since the release of SQL Server 2017, bringing all of the advantages of SQL Server to Linux users.
 Many organizations have considered SQL Server on Linux but have yet to take the plunge as they seek more complete HA clustering solutions that ensure optimal high availability without complex setup and management.

-In this webinar, Microsoft Principal Program Manager Tejas Shah and DH2i’s Connor Cox will show you the easiest way to get the highest levels of availability for SQL Server on Linux in Azure.
-You’ll see a live demo of DxEnterprise and learn how this technology offers:
+In this on-demand webinar, Microsoft Principal Program Manager Tejas Shah and DH2i’s Connor Cox show you the easiest way to get the highest levels of availability for SQL Server on Linux in Azure.
+You’ll see a demo of DxEnterprise in action and learn how this technology offers:

 - Peak high availability with unmatched management simplicity